-- o Employ their own First Nations Constables but receive administrative support from the OPP; and - o Receive "OPP Dedicated" policing (i.e. North Caribou Lake and Wapekeka First Nation). - By enhancing civilian governance, the OPP Detachment Board Framework under the CSPA will: - Ensure each municipality and First Nation receiving OPP services and supports has an opportunity to represent their local perspectives, needs, and priorities; and - o Provide opportunities for municipalities and First Nations to collaborate on efforts to improve community safety.
+- The new OPP Detachment Board Framework will provide civilian governance to 326 municipalities and 43 First Nations including those that: - Are directly policed by the OPP; - Employ their own First Nations Constables but receive administrative support from the OPP; and - Receive "OPP Dedicated" policing (i.e. North Caribou Lake and Wapekeka First Nation). - By enhancing civilian governance, the OPP Detachment Board Framework under the CSPA will: - Ensure each municipality and First Nation receiving OPP services and supports has an opportunity to represent their local perspectives, needs, and priorities; and - Provide opportunities for municipalities and First Nations to collaborate on efforts to improve community safety.